Execution must be admissible

 Evidence & Authority Lifecycle

-Where execution is proven and authority evolves
+- Where execution is assumed, not proven

 Architecture of Record (AoR)